navyabokam/MathChatBot/README.md

-Math ChatBot
+## Math ChatBot

 ![forthebadge made-with-python](https://forthebadge.com/images/badges/made-with-python.svg)

 ## Overview
 This project is a **Math ChatBot** built using Python.
-It helps users solve mathematical problems interactively.
-The chatbot can handle basic arithmetic operations and provides a user-friendly interface for interaction.
+The chatbot assists users in solving mathematical problems interactively.
+It can perform basic arithmetic operations and also integrate advanced mathematical functionalities using libraries like SymPy.

+**Features**
+*Basic Arithmetic*: Handles operations like addition, subtraction, multiplication, and division.
+*Advanced Math Functions*: Utilizes SymPy for symbolic mathematics, such as:
+Integration
+Differentiation
+Simplification
+*Interactive User Interface*: Users can interact with the chatbot through a simple command-line interface.
+**Technologies Used**
+*Python*: The core programming language used.
+*SymPy*: A Python library for symbolic mathematics, used for tasks like integration, differentiation, and simplification.
+*Hugging Face*: Used for integrating advanced machine learning models, allowing the chatbot to improve responses over time.

 ---